calebharris/fp_book_club_ts/docs_src/chapter_4.md

 a compromise.
 We give the class `None` a type parameter and then declare a constant, `NONE`, of type `Option<never>`.
 Whenever we return a `None`, we'll return this value.
 The type parameter on `None` is necessary for the compiler to understand, in some cases, that the `OptionBase` methods are compatible with both `Some` and `None`.

+#### 8. `static` properties

+A property marked `static` has a different lifetime than the other properties (a.k.a. *instance properties*) of a class.
+It has the same lifetime as the class definition itself.
+In other words, all instances of `None` share the same value for their `NONE` property.
+The `None.NONE` property is an implementation of the [singleton pattern][wp_single] of object-oriented programming.

+#### 9. `private` properties and methods

+A property or method of a class marked as `private` can only be accessed by code within the same class.
+We want to expose just one value of type `None` to clients of our `Option` module, in part as an optimization.
+To get the compiler to help us enforce this constraint, we mark the constructor of `None` as `private`, making it difficult for clients to create new `None` values.

+#### 10. Smart constructors

+*Smart constructors* encapsulate the logic of creating new values using our data constructors.
+As we said, we only want clients to use our predefined singleton `None` value, rather than creating their own.
+To make it easier, we offer this `none()` smart constructor, which simply returns the singleton.
+It's easier to tell clients to just use the function to get `None` values, rather than having them always use the `None.NONE` reference.
+For the sake of symmetry, and allowing clients to omit a number of `new` invocations, we also provide a `some()` smart constructor.
+Using these functions, which are annotated with a return type of `Option<A>`, also helps the compiler make better type inferences.

 ### Exercise 4.1.
 Implement `Option` functions